lemoncastle/LLM-competition/README.md

 - Work strictly using the base model **FIRST**.
 The base model is already quite strong and do something like self consistency where you have multiple prompts and you generate a question with each prompt and compare.
 The current pipeline I have is splitting by MCQ and FRQ but we could've split even more like statistics, arithmetic, or even math level like hard, easy or whatever.
     - I noticed statistics questions like ones that ask about statistical significance answers are all high precision 1e-10+ and our judger scores on precision 1e-8 so you need a lot of precision but generally asking the model to output 1e-8 precision wastes a lot of tokens so having seperate prompts would have been really smart.
 - I needed a lot more time doing fine tuning, I was only able to run training 5 times.
 - I was never able to get reinforcement learning to work.
-I don't really know how to code.
+Think the issue was I realied on AI too much trying to find code this (still don't understand).
 - Something that hurt was the reliance on AI to help me do research. alot of these concepts aren't terribly hard but there's lots of research papers that go into these and having to sift through them actually hurt my brain because I never understood them.

-I have a teammate jgu0453 but they didn't help unfortunately.
+I have a teammate jgu0453 but their only contribution was panic spamming submissions on last day.
+His response was "Ive been a bit busy, and the internet is my dorm is absolute garbage."

 Nice try though lots to learn we'll get them next time.